Seeed-Studio/OSHW-SenseCAP-Watcher/README.md

 **Please also keep your information about these devices safe to avoid losing them!**

+If you are using Linux/MacOS, you can flash Watcher's firmware using the command line.

 You can use the following two commands to complete the ESP32 firmware flash.

 ```